-\paragraph{\normalfont{\textbf{Side Effects of Debiasing}}} Our debiasing method prevents models from overtrusting the class distributions and surface forms of mentions in the training set, making the models sometimes predict the class of words that have never appeared in the training set.
-This \emph{exploration} of the debiased models helps find unseen mentions as shown Table \ref{tab:debiasing} and Table \ref{table:name_reg_results}.
-However, debiased models can have side effects at the expense of the exploration.
-To analyze the side effects, we sample 100 cases from the test set of {CDR}$_\text{dis}$ that an original BioBERT model predicted correctly, but a debiased BioBERT model predicted incorrectly.
+Our debiasing method prevents models from overtrusting the class distributions and surface forms of mentions, making the models sometimes predict spans of text as entities, which have never appeared in the training set.
+Although this \emph{exploration} of debiased models helps find unseen mentions as shown \Cref{tab:debiasing} and \Cref{table:name_reg_results}, they have some side effects at the expense of the exploration.
+To analyze this, we sample 100 cases from the test set of \cdrdis~that an original \biobert~model predicted correctly, but a debiased one failed.

-Among all cases, we find 23 abnormal predictions of the debiased model and classify them into three categories as shown in Table \ref{tab:side_effects}.
-The most frequent type, 15 out of 23, is for the model to predict spans that are not nouns as entities.
-As shown in the first example in the table, although ``Loss of'' is an incomplete phrase, the model predicted the phrase.
+Among all cases, we find 23 abnormal predictions of the debiased model and classify them into three categories as shown in \Cref{tab:side_effects}.
+The most frequent type is predicting spans that are not noun phrases.
+As shown in the first example in the table, although ``Loss of'' is an incomplete phrase, the model predicted it.
 Also, the model predicted the word ``infarcted'' as an entity although the word is an adjective and is only labeled as ``O'' in the training set.

-The 5 cases of the second type are associated with name regularity.
+Also, the second type is related to name regularity.
 We found that the model sometimes excluded strong patterns from their predictions.
-For instance, as shown in Table \ref{tab:side_effects}, the model predicted entities without ``syndrome'' and ``injury''.
-When using the debiasing method, there can be a trade-off between performance for entities with little name regularity and those with strong name regularity.
+For instance, as shown in \Cref{tab:side_effects}, the model predicted entities without ``syndrome'' and ``injury''.
+When using the debiasing method, there can be a trade-off between performance for entities with weak name regularity and those with strong name regularity.
 Lastly, the model occasionally predicts special symbols.
 As shown in the last row of the table, the model predicted the word ``sarcomas'' with a comma.
 The model also recognized parentheses as entities.
-From these results, we conclude that the debiasing method can lead to abnormal predictions by encouraging models to predict rare (or never appeared) classes of words in the training set.
+From these results, we conclude that the debiasing method can lead to abnormal predictions by encouraging models to predict rare (or never appeared) classes of words and spans during training.